garmoshka-mo/mo-wire/README.md

 ## Pretty agile usage of branches

+Notes:
-Note: you can predefine full list of branches with `branches` method.
+- you can predefine full list of branches with `branches` method.
 This will ensure, that `success` won't trigger before all of them resolved.
+- once you created some branch - you can access it later at any point either with `l.branch('some')` or `l['some']`

 ````
 var l = new Wire();